Abbey Gateway with the last of the sun

 According to Agnes Baker (¹), access to Abingdon Abbey was once controlled by at least four gateways, of which the surviving Abbey Gateway was the principal entrance.

-Above is the Abbey Room; straight ahead stands the Old Abbey House Hotel in Abbey Close; and to the right is the Abbey Hall, home to the Abbey Cinema; and to the left down Checker Walk are the Abbey Buildings.
+Above is the Abbey Room; straight ahead stands the Old Abbey House Hotel in Abbey Close; and to the right is the Abbey Hall, home to the Abbey Cinema.
 Walk on and you reach the Abbey Gardens, and beyond that the Abbey Meadows.
+Down Checker Walk are the Abbey Buildings that did belong to the Abbey.
 Even though most of the Abbey has long since vanished, the name Abbey is everywhere.

 When I took this picture, on Wednesday, a broad band of late afternoon light stretched down the middle of the gateway.
 Since then, we have had two days of rain.